hai-vr/documentation/docs/changelogs/constraint-tools.md

   - Generate Korean localization using LLM (GPT-5, not reviewed).
   - Generate Simplified Chinese localization using LLM (Gemini 3, not reviewed).
   - Generate Traditional Chinese localization using LLM (Gemini 3, not reviewed).
-- Set localization prompt to the following:

-> When requested to translate a localization file, follow the rules in this prompt. _meta.prompt must not be changed. _meta.name must be in the requested language, not English.
-For example, it should be 日本語 in the Japanese language. _meta.variant must be the model used, for example GPT-5 or Gemini 3; of course, substitute with the LLM model in use.
-The words Unity, Skinned Mesh Constraint, Skinned Mesh Constraint Builder, Parent Constraint, and Constraint are technical terms so they must remain in English.
-The two words Skinned Offsets should be translated.

 ## 1.2.1